mattjhayes/nmeta/docs/source/policyguide.rst

     A single *conditions_list* stanza that contains one or more *conditions* stanzas

+  Actions
+    A single *actions* stanza that contains one or more actions

 Example simple traffic classification policy with a single rule:

 .. image:: images/simple_tc_policy.png